QuantEcon/lecture-source-jl/rst_files/finite_markov.rst

-We can also determine the "communication classes"
+We can also determine the "communication classes," or the sets of communicating states (where communication refers to a nonzero probability of moving in each direction).

 .. code-block:: julia